 It includes quadcopters, hexacopters, model airplanes, or another same kinds of devices.

-When it comes to their use in national parks, they can cause a lot of issues that includes noise & nuisance problems, privacy breach, accident, wildlife poaching, crashing possibilities and other.
-Nobody likes a drone hovering over their head.
-There have been many cases of drone violation recorded this year.
+When it comes to their use in national parks, they can cause many issues, including noise & nuisance problems, privacy breaches, accidents, wildlife poaching, crashing possibilities, and others.

 Purpose of Flying Drone